-The second important category of harm that lies outside the fundamental human interests protected by the law of delict (or tort) since Roman times is pure economic loss, ie pecuniary harm that is not consequential upon injury to life, bodily integrity, health, or freedom of movement or damage to property.
-Liability for wrongful infliction of pure economic loss is one of the darkest and most controversial areas of extra-contractual liability.147
+The second important category of harm that lies outside the fundamental human interests protected by the law of delict (or tort) since Roman times is pure economic loss, i.e. pecuniary harm that is not consequential upon injury to life, bodily integrity, health, or freedom of movement or damage to property.
+Liability for wrongful infliction of pure

-144 Cf Explanatory Memorandum to the proposal of the AI Regulation COM(2021) 206 final, p 4, 12f, as well as recitals 15, 17, 28, 35ff, 44f.
+144 Cf. Explanatory Memorandum to the proposal of the AI Regulation COM(2021) 206 final, p.
+4, 12 f., as well as recitals 15, 17, 28, 35 ff., 44 f.

-145 Council Directive 2000/43/EC implementing the principle of equal treatment between persons irrespective of racial or ethnic Origin [2000] OJ L 180/22; Directive 2002/73/EC of the European Parliament and of the Council amending Council Directive 76/207/EEC on the implementation of the principle of equal treatment for men and women as regards access to employment, vocational training and promotion, and working conditions [2002] OJ L 269/15; Council Directive 2004/113/EC implementing the principle of equal treatment between men and women in the access to and supply of goods and services, [2004] OJ L 373/37; Directive 2006/54/EC of the European Parliament and of the Council on the implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation (recast) [2006] OJ L 204/23.
+145 Council Directive 2000/43/EC implementing the principle of equal treatment between persons irrespective of racial or ethnic Origin, OJ L 180, 22; Directive 2002/73/EC of the European Parliament and of the Council amending Council Directive 76/207/EEC on the implementation of the principle of equal treatment for men and women as regards access to employment, vocational training and promotion, and working conditions, OJ L 269, 15; Council Directive 2004/113/EC implementing the principle of equal treatment between men and women in the access to and supply of goods and services, OJ L 373, 37; Directive 2006/54/EC of the European Parliament and of the Council on the implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation (recast), OJ L 204, 23.

-146 Cf J Seele, in: MA Jones (ed), Clerk & Lindsell on Torts (23rd edn 2020) para 13-122; O Mörsdorf in: Beck Online Großkommentar BGB (2022) § 21 AGG para 90.
+146 Cf. J. Seele, Clerk & Lindsell on Torts (fn.
+32) para 13-122; O. Mörsdorf in: Beck Online Großkommentar BGB (2022) § 21 AGG para 90.